Ralph Cooper Hutchison: Presidency of Washington & Jefferson

 Following the resignation of President Baker, Hutchison was unanimously elected the seventh president of Washington & Jefferson College on November 13, 1931; he was inaugurated on April 2, 1932, making him at 34 years old one of the youngest college presidents in the county.
 Following the contentious tenure of President Baker, Time Magazine noted that Hutchison "pleased nearly everyone."
 Hutchison, in his inaugural address, spoke out against the "false, materialistic doctrine" of going to college "because it pays."
 Instead, he encouraged students to appreciate the oldtime college education, which was "inviting only to those who did not set profit or wealth as their main objectives in life."

 In an effort to strengthen the college's science department, Hutchison extended and expanded the southern portion of the campus, between East Wheeling and East Maiden Street.
 This included the construction of the Jesse W. Lazear Chemistry Building and the final absorption of The Seminary.
 The main seminary building was purchased, renovated, and re-dedicated as McIlvaine Hall.
 The John L. Stewart Memorial bell tower was added to McIlvaine Hall.
 The Reed residence on Maiden Street was purchased for use as a dormitory.
 The old Seminary dormitory facing East Maiden Street was razed to make more open space.
-Finally, the campus was re-oriented so the main entrance faced East Maiden Street, to allow tourists on U.S. Route 40 to see the College.
+Finally, the campus was re-oriented so the main entrance faced East Maiden Street, to allow tourists on U.S. Route 40 to see the college.
 The expanded campus was dedicated on October 26, 1940.
 In 1943, Hutchison was appointed Director of Civilian Defense for the Commonwealth of Pennsylvania, a cabinet-level position, by Governor Edward Martin for the duration of the war.
 He also served as director of the Pennsylvania United War Fund Program.
 President Hutchison resigned May 7, 1945.

 Presidency of Lafayette College

-Hutchison served as president of Lafayette College, his alma mater from 1945–1957.
+Hutchison served as president of Lafayette College, his alma mater, from 1945 to 1957.

 President of Lafayette College since 1945, Hutchison had conferred an honorary degree on Eisenhower after World War II and maintained a friendship with the General (Galambos, Chief of Staff, nos.
 722, 1179).
 In 1949 Eisenhower had recommended him as a civilian member of the U.S. Air Force Academy planning board (Galambos, Columbia University, no. 322).
 He had visited Eisenhower the morning of February 26.